tomeczeklmaooo/yarpl/readme.txt

 And some of the keywords are stupid (conv and swap), but I called this language 'ridiculous' for a reason.

 --> Compiling
-I'll create a proper Makefile later, but for now use: gcc src/*.c -o bin/yarp -Wall -Werror -std=c23 Make sure to have the bin directory created or else it won't compile.
+I'll create a proper Makefile later, but for now use: ./make.sh Make sure to have the bin directory created or else it won't compile.

 --> Acknowledgements